 Lead by example

-“Speaking data during everyday interactions, from board meetings to team calls, begins to set the tone for the new mode of communication,” explains Valerie Logan, research director at Gartner.
+"Speaking data during everyday interactions, from board meetings to team calls, begins to set the tone for the new mode of communication,” said Valerie Logan, Research Director, Gartner.

 Logan recommends that with each discussion, data and analytics leaders focus on three key aspects of the language: